Basic Memory MCP server

 Stats

-Basic Memory is a tool that lets you create a persistent knowledge base through conversations with Large Language Models (LLMs).
-It stores everything in simple Markdown files on your computer and uses the Model Context Protocol (MCP) to enable compatible LLMs to read and write to your local knowledge base.
+Basic Memory is a tool that lets you build persistent knowledge through natural conversations with Large Language Models (LLMs) like Claude.
+It stores everything in simple Markdown files on your computer and uses the Model Context Protocol (MCP) to enable any compatible LLM to read and write to your local knowledge base.

 Installation